Male accessory gland

-Male accessory glands (MAG) in humans are the seminal vesicles, prostate gland, and the bulbourethral glands (also called Cowper's glands).
+Male accessory glands (MAG) are the seminal vesicles, prostate gland, and the bulbourethral glands.
+These glands are found only in mammals.
 In insects, male accessory glands produce products that mix with the sperm to protect and preserve them, including seminal fluid proteins.
 Some insecticides can induce an increase in the protein content of the male accessory glands of certain types of insects.
 This has the unintended effect of increasing the number of offspring they produce.

-These glands secrete fluid for nourishment of sperm.
+The accessory glands of male mammals secrete fluid for nourishment of sperm and sexual attraction.

 Accessory glands

-The male accessory glands are the ampullary gland, seminal vesicles, prostate, bulbourethral gland, and urethral glands.
+The male accessory glands are the ampullary gland, seminal vesicle, prostate, bulbourethral gland, and urethral gland.

 The products of these glands serve to nourish and activate the spermatozoa, to clear the urethral tract prior to ejaculation, serve as the vehicle of transport of the spermatozoa in the female tract, and to plug the female tract after placement of spermatozoa to help ensure fertilization.
 Although the glands are usually described as being branched tubular or branched tubuloalveolar, they vary in their organization and in their distribution in different species.